charlesrosenbauer/Bzo-Compiler/README.md

 ```
 ./dist/build/main/main
 ```
 opens a REPL-like environment, though it is limited to just lexing and parsing checks.
-Enter $quit to exit.
+Enter #quit to exit.

 Libraries are stored in a bzo/ file.
 The compiler checks in your /opt, /opt/lib, /opt/lib64, /lib, /lib64, /usr/lib, usr/lib64 directories.
 You can also pass in a -env=... parameter to the compiler with another (relative) path.